So what is an abortion?

 So what are the rules for each state and territory?
 We've listed the criteria below.

-Queensland is the only state where abortion has been decriminalised.
-Abortion is now legal up to 22 weeks of pregnancy and post 22 weeks with the approval of two doctors.
+Queensland was the first state where abortion was decriminalised.
+Abortion in QLD is legal up to 22 weeks of pregnancy and post 22 weeks with the approval of two doctors.
 Prior to the Termination of Pregnancy Bill being passed in parliament in October, 2018, it was generally accepted that abortion could be lawfully be carried out in Qld in order to protect a woman's life or her physical or mental health.

 New South Wales

 Abortion is now considered legal in NSW after the Abortion Law Reform Bill was passed in the NSW parliament on September 26, 2019.
 The procedure has also been removed from the crimes act.
 Before this bill was passed, abortion was still considered a crime in NSW unless a doctor believed a woman's physical and or/mental health was in serious danger.
 Under the new law, women are entitled to seek an abortion up to 22 weeks gestation or after this time as long as they have been assessed by two specialist medical practitioners.
 In addition, it is now considered a crime to coerce a person to prevent or force them to have an abortion and is punishable by up to two years in prison.

 Abortion is legal in Victoria up to 24 weeks gestation.
 A Victorian woman may proceed with an abortion after this timeframe if she has received approval from two doctors.
 The doctors must agree the termination is appropriate, considering the woman's relevant medical circumstances and her current and future physical, psychological and social circumstances.
 The procedure was decriminalised in 2008.